 Disputes are often an obstacle that a business faces every now and then.
-There are many kinds of dispute like quality dispute, invoice dispute, delivery dispute, administration dispute and many more.
+There are many kinds of disputes like quality dispute, invoice dispute, delivery dispute, administration dispute and many more.
 In all these, the invoice dispute occurs more frequently.
 Small businesses mostly depend on the cash flow generated from their invoices, so a disputed invoice can lead to a block in the business operations.

 What is an invoice dispute?

-Invoice dispute is when a customer refuses to pay the quoted amount of the invoice citing discrepancies.
+An invoice dispute is when a customer refuses to pay the quoted amount of the invoice citing discrepancies.
 The discrepancy may be one of the following causes:

 - Date error

 Commonly occurring invoice disputes: